 How can I suggest a title for the list?

-Before suggesting a title, please make sure it hasn’t already been reviewed.
+You can simply e-mail us with your suggestion or use this suggestions form.
+Please do make sure the book isn’t already featured on the list, and that we haven’t previously reviewed it negatively.
 You can do a search for the book title or author name in the upper right corner of each page.

 How can I help?

 - you’re disabled and you’ve read a title that you think would be a good fit